 NIBC's Corporate Client Offering focuses on products and services such as senior debt, mezzanine and equity financing, and advisory services required by companies at decisive moments.
-Additionally, we offer lease solutions through Beequip and smart finance solutions with our initiative yesqar.
 We focus on serving medium-sized corporate clients in selected asset classes in north-western Europe.
-As a speciality financier, we differentiate ourselves from traditional peers by a strong focus on selected asset classes where we have in-depth knowledge, quick decision-making and the ability to offer tailor-made solutions.
+As a speciality financier, we differentiate ourselves from traditional peers by a strong focus on selected asset classes where we have in-depth knowledge, quick decision-making and the ability to offer tailormade solutions.